Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/interfaces.md

 Design documents, docstrings, method stubs, etc.

+This is also a great time to write tests!

-In this class we'll use a combination of docstrings (with JSDoc) and method stubs
+In this class we'll use a combination of docstrings (with JSDoc), method stubs, and tests or test stubs

 ---